bgruening/galaxytools/unix_tools/readme.rst

 3. SED version 4.2 *with* a special patch
 4. Grep with PCRE support

-These will be installed automatically with the Galaxy Tool Shed.
+These will be installed automatically with the Galaxy `Tool Shed`_.

 -------------------